· Zayd Khan · order-limits · 4 min read

 Ever wished you could make sure your customers only buy your product in sets of 2s, 5s, or maybe even dozens?
 That’s exactly what Quantity Increments lets you do.
-And trust us, it’s much easier than you may think.
+And it takes about 2 minutes to set up.

 What are quantity increments?